G. K. Butterfield: Judicial career

 After completing law school, Butterfield began a 14-year legal career as a civil rights attorney, practicing across eastern North Carolina.
 During this time, he developed his reputation, winning several voting-rights cases.

 In 1988, Butterfield was elected Resident Superior Court judge in judicial district 7BC.
 Beginning on January 1, 1989, and for the next 12 years, he presided over civil and criminal court in 46 North Carolina counties.
 In February 2001, Governor Mike Easley appointed him to the North Carolina Supreme Court.
 In 2002, Butterfield lost his seat on the Supreme Court, but he returned to the Superior Court bench by special appointment of Governor Easley.
 He served in that position until his retirement in May 2004 to run for the U.S. House of Representatives.

 Political career

-Butterfield was first elected to the House of Representatives in a special election on July 20, 2004, to fill the seat of Frank Ballance, who had resigned after pleading guilty to conspiracy to commit mail fraud and money laundering.
+Butterfield was first elected to the House of Representatives in a special election on July 20, 2004, to fill the seat of Frank Ballance, who had resigned due to health issues.
 He assumed office on July 21, 2004.